friscoMad/botCommander/README.md

 The help information is auto-generated based on the information bot commander already knows about your commands, so the following `--help` info is for free.

-This is the help output from the general [example](https://github.com/frisco82/botCommander/blob/master/examples/general.js), it will be sent when parsing 'help'
+This is the help output from the general [example](https://github.com/frisco82/botCommander/blob/master/examples/general.js), it will be sent when parsing `help`
 ```
   Usage:  [options] [command]